-7 8 Employment Security Commission Division of Employment Security and the Community 9 10

-Colleges System Office, shall publish a comprehensive annual written report on the Trade Jobs for Success initiative.
+"(c) Beginning January 1, 2006, the Department of Commerce, in conjunction with the Employment Security Commission Division of Employment Security and the Community Colleges System Office, shall publish a comprehensive annual written report on the Trade Jobs for Success initiative.
 The annual report shall include a detailed explanation of outcomes and future planning for the TJS initiative and legislative proposals and recommendations regarding statutory changes needed to maximize the effectiveness and flexibility of the TJS initiative.
-Copies of the annual report shall be provided to the Governor, to the Joint Legislative Commission on Governmental Operations, to the chairs of the Senate and House of
+Copies of the annual report shall be provided to the Governor, to the Joint Legislative Commission on Governmental Operations, to the chairs of the Senate and House of Representatives Appropriations Committees, and to the Fiscal Research Division of the General Assembly."

-Assembly."